redmod-team/profit/doc/ui.rst

 2D contour
 ^^^^^^^^^^
 In the 2D contour plot one fit is displayed.
 In addition all points in this area are also displayed.
-This can be quite confusing because some points may have quite different values for the parameters (variables) not attached to the axis.
-Therefore a narrowing of the range the non-axis parameters is recommended.
+Because all points (even the points with non-axis parameters far off the fit parameters) are displayed it is recommended to limit the span of the non-axis parameters via the **filter-table**.

+.. _filter options:
 filter options
 --------------
-The third major section of the user interface are the filter options.
-The main function of the filter options is to limit the range of the input-variables for the display in the plot and the determination of the parameters for the prediction of the fit based on the response model.
+The main function of the **filter options** is to limit the range of the input-variables for the display in the plot and the determination of the parameters for the prediction of the fit based on the response model.

 The filter options are designed as a table.
 The controls for the entries of the table are located at the table head and consist of the following: